 The Dorothea Noonan Mellon Scholarship was established by Mr. Curtis Mellon in memory of Dorothea Noonan Mellon, '94.
-The recipient shall be a deserving student in the Graduate and Professional Studies Program and shall demonstrate financial need.
+The recipient shall be a deserving student demonstrating financial need in the Averett Online Program.
+The scholarship may be renewable.

 The Evelyn Miller Memorial Scholarship is an annual scholarship established by current and retired Averett University faculty and staff, family, and friends of Evelyn Miller.
-Funds are awarded to students majoring in Liberal Studies with PK-6 Teaching Licensure, Music, or any major leading toward Secondary Teaching Licensure with a minimum GPA of 3.
-0. Recipients shall be chosen based on contributions to the major, overall character, fine virtues and good social standing.
+Funds are awarded to students majoring in Liberal Studies with PK-6 Teaching Licensure, Music, or any major leading toward Secondary Teaching Licensure with a minimum GPA of 3.0.
+Recipients shall be chosen based on contributions to the major, overall character, fine virtues and good social standing.
 This award is need and/or merit-based.